sasupe/teeterbot/README.md

 There are three launch files in the `teeterbot_gazebo` package.

 ### `teeterbot_empty_world_pid.launch`
-his launch file spawns TeeterBot in Gazebo, starts aquiring angle and PID controller
+This launch file spawns TeeterBot in Gazebo, publish pitch angle and starts PID controller.

 ### `teeterbot_robot.launch`
 This launch file spawns TeeterBot in Gazebo.
 The arguments of this launch file control the dimensions, mass, and behavior of the simulation: